 Broadstreet is an Ad Manager.
-Our software helps direct sales teams place and track advertising and sponsored content within their websites and newsletters.
+It helps direct sales teams place and track advertising and sponsored content within their websites and newsletters.

-We exist for one reason: to help our publishers impress their advertising clients.
+Our company exists for one reason: to help publishers impress their advertisers.

-We all know, instinctively, that when you make a great impression with a potential customer, you’re going to win sales and renew them.
+We all know, instinctively, that when you make a great impression with a potential customer, you’re going to win the sale and renew them.

-But in the larger ad industry, most famous ad managers are focused on scale — massive impression volumes and general audiences — for publishers who do not have strong, if any, relationships with their customers.
+But in the ad industry, most famous ad managers are focused on scale — massive impression volumes and programmatic — for publishers who do not have strong or personal relationships with their customers.

 It’s no surprise that direct sales teams using Google Ad Manager have difficulty winning, retaining, and scaling their operations when the tools and vendors they choose do not specifically support their model.